NLAP Program

 PNA stands for Protected Natural Areas (OOPT in Russian).
 These are areas of land, water and airspace containing natural complexes and objects of special environmental, scientific, cultural, aesthetic, recreational and health significance.

-NLP (Nature Landmark Point) is a unique activation object number in the program.
-An NLP district is a specific PNA (nature reserve, national park, wildlife sanctuary, etc.) registered in the program directory.
-The number 91 (minimum QSOs) = NL: digit '9' replaces 'N', and lowercase 'l' resembles '1'.
-NL = Nature Landmark = 91.
+NLAP (Nature Landmark Award Programme) is a unique activation object number in the program.
+An NLAP district is a specific PNA (nature reserve, national park, wildlife sanctuary, etc.) registered in the program directory.

 1) Prepare a log in ADIF format (UTF-8 encoding) with the OPERATOR or STATION_CALLSIGN tag.
 2) Attach 3 photographs, one of which must clearly confirm coordinates (GPS screenshot, PNA sign photo).
 3) Upload via your personal account on nlap.ru.
 Note: Russian characters in WIN-1251 encoding are prohibited in RST tags; use UTF-8.

 No. During a single expedition, you cannot be both an Activator and a Hunter simultaneously, and you cannot make QSOs with yourself.
-However, an Activator may earn Hunter points by making QSOs with correspondents from other NLP districts, as well as with correspondents in the same NLP under a different callsign.
+However, an Activator may earn Hunter points by making QSOs with correspondents from other NLAP districts, as well as with correspondents in the same NLAP under a different callsign.

 Contacts may be made using any permitted emission mode on any amateur band, including WARC (10, 18, 24 MHz).
 All digital modes (FT8, FT4, RTTY, PSK, etc.) count as one type — DIG.
 Using the same callsign on one band with different emission modes simultaneously, or on different bands at the same time, is prohibited.

 Yes!
-Observers (SWL) send observation logs to info@nlap.ru with NLP numbers.
+Observers (SWL) send observation logs to info@nlap.ru with NLAP numbers.
 Observations are cross-referenced with Activator logs with a 2-minute tolerance (UTC only).
 Upon approval, a Hunter-level award is issued.

 Review takes no more than 14 business days from the upload date.
 The decision is displayed in the 'Status' field of the log journal on the website and sent via email.
 You can check accepted contacts in the 'QSO Search' menu.
 Editing reports is prohibited — to make corrections, delete the log and upload a new one.